 Financial Limits - A player may set financial limits mainly related to deposits, wagers and losses by contacting our Support team or by going to ‘My Account’ section, if available.
 Once these limits are set the player will not be able to exceed these limits.

 Limits can be amended at any time.
-A decrease in the deposit limit will take effect immediately, but an increase can only occur after a 7 day cooling-off period, in order to avoid rash decisions.
+A decrease in the deposit limit will take effect immediately, but an increase can only occur after a 7-day cooling-off period, in order to avoid rash decisions.
 If you require any further information or assistance regarding responsible gaming, please contact Support.

 Self-exclusion - If you feel that you may have lost control of your gambling, we provide a self-exclusion facility which can be activated by contacting help@greenzorro.com.
 Self-exclusion means that your account will remain closed during the entire exclusion period, which can be set for a minimum of 6 months.
 This is the major difference to a standard account closure request.
 Should you wish to activate permanent self-exclusion you may do so by contacting the above email address.
+Any funds remaining in your account/s, shall be immediately returned to You, with an applied deduction equivalent to the transaction processing fees.

+Should You self-exclude and afterwards, during the applicable self-exclusion period, succeed in opening an account, depositing and playing, all of your bets shall be voided by us and all of your deposits will be returned to You, with an applied deduction equivalent of the transaction processing fees.
+This will occur immediately upon detection and You agree to waive any and all claims relating to the respective amounts.

+We may, in certain events of Self-exclusion, contact you in order to transfer your outstanding funds from your player account.
+We may ask you to provide account details or payment method details (such as bank account details or other applicable methods) in order to perform the refund; Kindly make sure that all account details, such as email address, full name, etc. are accurate at all times.
+Kindly see clause 9.7 related to retaining funds.

 Reasonable endeavours will be used to enforce your self-exclusion.
 However, you acknowledge that the primary responsibility for controlling your behaviour lies with you, thus you accept that we will not be liable if you continue gambling and/or seek to use the Website and we fail to recognise or determine that.
 We also recommend that consideration is given to the installation of software that will allow you to block access to internet gambling websites.
 See Filtering Systems at the bottom of this page.

 Underage Gambling - It is illegal for anyone under the age of 18 to open an account or to gamble on our website.
 We carry out age verification checks on all customers who use payment mechanisms which are available to under 18s and additionally perform random age verification checks on customers using other forms of funding mechanisms.
 Please note that anyone under the age of 18 found to be using the site will have any winnings forfeited and may also be reported to the authorities.